TX Guide

 • Driver licensenew Texas resident / out-of-state transfer

-• Save the confirmation number — Lamar or North Austin mega-sites scan it at check-in
+• Save the confirmation number — mega-sites scan it at check-in

 If central Austin is full, try Georgetown, Pflugerville, or San Marcos offices within an hour’s drive.
-The plastic card is identical regardless of which lobby printed it.
+Revisit the calendar every few days — cancellations free up mid-morning slots that were gone when you first looked.

 Travis County registration before or with DPS